Lake Ontario-St. Lawrence River 2017 High Water Levels - Questions and Answers

 Back to top

-Did precipitation set a record this year?
+Did precipitation set records?

 Back to top

-No, the record high water levels this year resulted from extreme, and at times unprecedented weather conditions, including extremely high, natural water supplies and highly unusual winter weather conditions.
+No, the record high water levels in 2017 resulted from extreme, and at times unprecedented weather conditions, including extremely high, natural water supplies and highly unusual winter weather conditions.
 These conditions largely dictated how outflows had to be managed during the first five months of 2017.
 First, from January through late March, wet weather and unusual temperature fluctuations required that Lake Ontario outflows be almost continuously adjusted to manage highly variable ice conditions in the St. Lawrence River to prevent ice jams that could have severely restricted flows and resulted in immediate localized flooding.
 Then, from April through May, during this period of record inflows to Lake Ontario and record Ottawa River flows, Lake Ontario outflows were again almost continuously adjusted in order to balance high water impacts upstream and downstream.
-The outflows during the first five months of 2017 were all made according to the rules of Plan 2014, but these rules– namely, the “I” (ice) limit and “F” (flood) limit – were established based on how the Board had operated during similar conditions in the past when it in fact deviated from Plan 1958-D to achieve the same result.
+The outflows during the first five months of 2017 were all made according to the rules of Plan 2014, but these rules– namely, the “I” (ice) limit and “F” (flood) limit – were established on the basis of how the Board had operated during similar conditions in the past when it deviated from Plan 1958-D to achieve the same result.

 Back to top